 How to Collect and Preserve Car Accident Evidence

 Lawyers have access to resources that may not be available to you.
 They can more easily obtain a copy of the police report, obtain black box data, request traffic camera and dashcam footage, and interview expert witnesses.
-They will also make sure all evidence is properly documented and stored so it remains admissible in court.
+They will also ensure that all evidence is properly documented and stored to be admissible in court.

 While your attorney plays a critical role, there are also steps you can take to support your attorney in their evidence-gathering mission: